playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-javascript-basics/index.md

 ---

-# Meet the DOM
+# Up next: Understanding the DOM

-In our next chapter, we're going to build things!
-We're going to directly interact with the DOM — Document Object Model — and make our HTML elements interactive in the process.
-I hope to see you there!
+In our next chapter, we're going to learn about the DOM — Document Object Model — and how it renders content inside of our browsers.
+This will be very important for the second part of our JavaScript section!
+I'll see you there.